maoosi/prisma-appsync/docs/essentials/concept.md

 ### ◭ Prisma-AppSync [ Installer ]

-Interactive scaffolding CLI to quickly start new Prisma-AppSync projects, accessible from a single `npx create-prisma-appsync-app` command.
+Interactive scaffolding CLI to quickly start new Prisma-AppSync projects, accessible from a single `npx create-prisma-appsync-app@latest` command.
 It can also plug into existing projects already using Prisma.

 </td>
 </tr>